muzhouzhang/teaching/ess_2021_tips.md

 ### `group_by` and `summarize`

-We can further use `dplyr::summarize()` after `group_by()` to aggregate our data, according to the aggregation method we specify, to the levels we set.
+We can further use `dplyr::summarize()` after `group_by()` to aggregate our data, according to the aggregation method we specify, to the level(s) we set.
 In other words, we collapse all observations within the specified group to a single one.
-In section 2, although we renamed 33 London districts as London in `uk_covid`, London within each `date` still has 33 observations for its 33 districts.
-The code below adds 33 `newCasesByPublishDate` for London’s 33 districts together for everyday.
+In section 2, although we rename 33 London districts as London in `uk_covid`, London within each `date` still has 33 observations for its 33 districts.
+The code below sums 33 `newCasesByPublishDate` of London's 33 districts together for everyday.
 After that, London only has a single observation for itself as a whole on a given day, just like all other cities do.

 ``` r
 uk_covid %<>% group_by(areaName, date) %>%